-32 and 64 bit OS are supported: Windows 7, Windows 8, Windows 10.
+32 and 64 bit OS are supported in OS Windows 7 with installed Service Pack 1 (SP1) or higher versions.

 ATTENTION!
 Program installation may require changes of crucial OS elements.
 Do not let your antivirus program block the installer operation.